Severi-Brauer varieties; a geometric treatment

 $\bullet$ $H^2(k, \gm)$, the second Galois cohomology group of the multiplicative group $\gm$.
 This is the most powerful viewpoint \cite{MR2266528}.

-The traditional treatment of Severi-Brauer varieties starts either with central simple algebras or with Galois cohomology and proceeds to derive geometric properties of Severi-Brauer varieties.

-The aim of these notes is to present a geometric treatment of Severi-Brauer varieties, without using any results from the theory of central simple algebras or from Galois cohomology.
-Several of the ideas are taken from an unpublished preprint of Endre Szab\'o \cite{sz-s-b}.
+The aim of these notes is to present a geometric treatment of Severi--Brauer varieties, without using any results from the theory of central simple algebras or Galois cohomology.
+This reverses the treatments prevalent since \cite{MR0014720}, which start either with central simple algebras or with Galois cohomology, and proceed to derive geometric properties.

-The connections to other approaches are pointed out in a series of {\it Asides.} These are not needed for the proofs but provide motivation and hints for those who intend to go deeper into some of these topics.
+A series of {\it Asides} outline either connections to the other approaches to Severi--Brauer varieties, or discuss connections with other topics.
+These are not needed for the proofs, but provide motivation and hints for those who intend to go deeper into some of these topics.